 Practice Multiple-Choice Questions

-For the multiple choice questions you will be given a question and answers A-E to select from.
+For the multiple choice questions, you will be given a question and answers A-E to select from.
 Make sure you understand exactly what the question is asking.
 Evaluate the question to each answer and narrow down your responses.
 Eliminate the wrong answers and choose from the remaining answers for the one that best answers the question.

 Practice Free-Response Questions

 For the free-response questions, you will be given a prompt and be expected to write a short program.
 You will call methods of classes that you have not seen before, so practice identifying the proper parameters to use when calling methods of classes that are provided to you.
-Pay close attention to the method descriptions and use correct type and order of parameters when calling methods.
+Pay close attention to the method descriptions and use the correct type and order of parameters when calling methods.

 - AP College Board APCSA Past Exam Questions

 - Smore’s list of APCS resources and practice tests

 AP Computer Science Study Resources